Mail Forwarding Service

-How to Purchase a Change of Address
+How to Purchase a Mail Forwarding service

-The service is available for purchase online or at any post office.
+The service is available for purchase:

 - 12 months (recommended): The 12-month service option offers greater value and ensures movers won't miss annual or infrequent mailings, such as tax documents, car license sticker renewals, financial statements and membership/club renewals.